-СВА Minimum improvement × × × × ×
+СВА Comparative information Minimum improvement Max. level attainable Expert knowledge × × × × × ×

 Summary of challenge: The target will be defined by Ofwat.
 We are challenging ourselves to achieve upper quartile performance, which is a stretching performance given we are currently below average in the WaterUK metrics.